 How do the history of baseball, writings about baseball and the playing of the “national pastime” reflect and shape American values, social conflicts and identity?
 An exploration through readings in baseball literature and history.
 Topics include: American idealism and the American Dream; democracy and free enterprise; race and class conflicts; hero worship; patriotism; ethics (including corruption and disillusionment); and masculine identity.
 Same as AMS 245.
 O’Hara

 An examination of the current state of American short fiction.
-We will read, discuss, and write about arguably important short stories, most published within the past decade, in an attempt to explore, and perhaps name, some of the predominant concerns and formal innovations of to-day’s short story writers.
-We will not consider these writers in a vacuum but rather in the con-text of those writers who have preceded them.
-What I hope we will come to understand, or perhaps remember, is that short stories are, literally, words — symbols, really — arranged on pieces of paper in such a way to affect you, the reader — to make you sad or terrified or troubled or angry, or to give you hope, or to make you laugh, or to change the way you think or the way you live.
+We will read, discuss, and write about arguably important short stories, most published within the past 25 years, in an attempt to explore some of the predominant concerns and formal innovations of today’s short story writers.
+We will not consider these writers in a vacuum but rather in the context of those writers who have preceded them.
+Writers include Raymond Carver, Denis Johnson, Junot Diaz, George Saunders, Alice Munro, and others.
 This course counts as a “contemporary literature” requirement for English majors with a concentration in creative writing.
 Montemarano

 Readings from a variety of traditions, periods, disciplines and genres to discover diverse assumptions about nature and humanity’s relation to it.
 Readings from both Western and non-Western cultures, though with emphasis on the British and Euro-American traditions.
 Such broad exploration across vast divides of time and culture should not only teach us about varied understandings of nature but also encourage self-consciousness as we form our own conceptions of what nature is and how we ought best to interact with and in it.
 Same as ENV 260.
 Mueller